Malaval-Ren/scbeditor2/Documents/manual.md

 The goal of **SCB Editor II** is to prepare a .bmp file to be converted to .pic file for Apple IIGS.
 The bmp file is directly converted to be compatible with **SCB Editor II**.
 A bmp 4 bits / pixels is converted to bmp 8 bits / pixels, the 16 colors pallet is copied 15 times to fill the 256 colors pallet.
+Supported picture:
-Supported picture have 320 x 200 pixels size.
+  have 320 x 200 pixels size.
+  have a maximimun of 16 colors per line.
 You see the pallet used in your picture (number is in white) You could modify, copy color in the pallet.
 You could copy a line of color to an another line.